Provincial Health Services Authority

 Provincial Health Services Authority (PHSA) is a publicly funded health service provider in the province of British Columbia.
 PHSA is unique in Canada as the only health authority having a province-wide mandate for specialized health services, although within British Columbia the First Nations Health Authority is also non-regional and highly dispersed.
 The five other health authorities in the province have regional jurisdiction.
 Services are provided either directly through PHSA agencies or through funding or collaboration with regional health authorities.

-PHSA operates and manages a number of well-recognized specialized programs/services:
+PHSA operates and manages a number of programs and services: